-- 64. Regarding the evaluator's recommendation to issue legislation for the DNFBPs supervised by the MOT and Casinos, the Authorities indicated for the third follow-up report that the Minister of Justice received a proposal for the setup of the Gaming Control Board for approval.
+- 65. Regarding the evaluator's recommendation to issue legislation for the DNFBPs supervised by the MOT and Casinos, the Authorities indicated for the third follow-up report that the Minister of Justice received a proposal for the setup of the Gaming Control Board for approval.
 Currently, the MOT submitted the first draft of the legislation to the Ministers of Justice and Economic Affairs and Tourism.
 The legislation proposes to supervise Casinos and Internet Gambling and that this supervision is done by the MOT.
-For this report, the Authorities indicated that the MOT has been delegated for the responsibility of supervision on Casinos by the Council of Ministers.
-These actions remains not met. - 65.
+These actions remains not met. - 66.
 In regard to the implementation of an effective supervisory regime and resources to fulfil the supervisory role for the relevant DNFBP sector, the MOT has started with the registration of the businesses and professions.
 The inventories of the Jewellers and Real Estate Companies and Agents is complete.
 The first info sessions have been held in July 2014 (financial institutions) and August 2014 (Jewellers and Real Estate Companies and Agents.
 The MOT started with the management meetings with aforementioned companies in September 2014 through December 2014.
 In March and April 2015, the MOT started with the 2015 informative sessions for the DNFBP sector.
-For the sixth follow-up report, the Authorities indicated that the MOT continues the supervision and it has been expanded to include all the DNFBP sector.
-The Judicial service providers will be advised in AML/CFT matters.
-No information was provided regards resources to fulfill the supervisory rol for the DNFBP sector.
 These actions are important steps in order to reach compliance with R.24, notwithstanding that full compliance with these Recommendations requires an effective supervisory regime for the DNFBPS sector.
-The deficiencies remain in status quo. - 66.
-All the deficiencies identified in section 3.10 (R. 29 and 17) with regard to the supervisory function of the Central Bank should be remedied.
-The Authorities indicated for this report, that this recommended action will be discussed with CBCS The deficiencies remain not met.
+The deficiencies remain in status quo.

+67. All the deficiencies identified in section 3.10 (R. 29 and 17) with regard to the supervisory function of the Central Bank should be remedied.
+The deficiencies remain not met.

-- 67. Authorities indicated in the first follow-up report, that MOT should provide feedback with respect to typologies or sanitized cases, and on specific cases that have been closed Sint Maarten Authorities indicated for the second follow-up report, that FIU and the PPO are analyzing the typologies and all sanitized and specific cases; this process will be carried out periodically and when completed, feedback will be given to the financial institutions through a Typology Report.
-The FIU is holding regular meetings with other Law Enforcement Agencies, related to the preparation of this Report and other matters and received training from the former Head of the FIU from Curaçao. - 68.
+- 68. Authorities indicated in the first follow-up report, that MOT should provide feedback with respect to typologies or sanitized cases, and on specific cases that have been closed Sint Maarten Authorities indicated for the second follow-up report, that FIU and the PPO are analysing the typologies and all sanitized and specific cases; this process will be carried out periodically and when completed, feedback will be given to the financial institutions through a Typology Report.
+The FIU is holding regular meetings with other Law Enforcement Agencies, related to the preparation of this Report and other matters and received training from the former Head of the FIU from Curaçao. - 69.
 Regarding the need to continue its outreach programme to specifically encompass both feedback and guidance related to STRS, the Authorities indicated that the MOT provides regular informative session's for the reporters/DNFBPS.
-The MOT should provide further information in order to fully comply with this recommended action. - 69.
+The MOT should provide further information in order to fully comply with this recommended action. - 70.
 The FIU developed P&Gs for DNFBPs and this was a very important action.
 P&Gs include a separate section on reporting and clues or situations that should raise an alert and may lead to an unusual report being filed.
-This is part of the dissemination of information responsibility, of the FIU, regarding ALM/CTF requirements. - 70.
+This is part of the dissemination of information responsibility, of the FIU, regarding ALM/CTF requirements. - 71.
 It was updated that more guidance will be provided to financial institutions with respect to terrorist financing and it will take place in 2015.
-The Authorities indicated for this report, that this recommended action will be discussed with CBCS.
-This recommended action is still not met. - 71.
+This recommended actions is still not met. - 72.
 The issue of guidance to providers of factoring services will be included in the new draft law (merged and updated NORUT NOIS).
-This recommended action is still pending. - 72.
-The Authorities indicated that the training programme was approved by the Minister of Justice and it has been implemented since August 2015.
-The Customs Department has received training on the National Ordinance Bordercrossing Money Transfers and the Police Department and the Landsrecherche (Ministry of Justice) are expected to receive training before the end of 2015 as well.
-Information should be provided regarding training on UTRS.
+This recommended action is still pending. - 73.
+The Authorities indicated that the training programme was submitted for approval by the Minister of Justice.